UI-Research/hot-deck/README.md

 ```
 imputer.impute(replace = True)
 ```
-Alternatively, you can supply a list of additional vars to bring along, which preserves the joint distribution of variables brought along the core imputation variable targeted.
+Alternatively, you can supply a list of additional vars to bring along, which preserves the joint distribution of variables brought along with the core imputation variable targeted.
 ```
 imputer.impute(replace = True, additional_vars = ['nonliquid_assets'])
 ```